janet-lang/janet/README.md

 ```
 (doc apply)
 ```
-Shows documentation for the `apply` function.
+shows documentation for the `apply` function.

 To get a list of all bindings in the default environment, use the `(all-bindings)` function.
 You